← About

 NPN citizen science data carries inherent observer variability.
 Observers may record events a few days after they actually occur, slightly inflating GDD values.
 We use IQR filtering to remove outliers, but some noise remains.

 Questions about our methodology?
 Get in touch.
-See current weather data or browse plant profiles to see confidence tiers in action.
+See current weather data, browse plant profiles, or read field observations to see these systems in action.